ESL / EFL Resources

 Enrichment Suite for International Students (Duke): This online suite of videos and quiz tutorials offers enrichment on U.S. classroom participation strategies and academic writing practices.

-We No Speak Americano: Understanding International Students' Writing (Duke): This student-produced video documents international first-year students' experiences learning to write academically in English and in their native languages, as well as reveals the difficulties they face transitioning to university-level writing in America.
+We No Speak Americano: Understanding International Students' Writing (Duke): This student-produced video documents international first-year students' experiences learning to write academically in English and in their native languages, as well as revealing the difficulties they face transitioning to university-level writing in America.

 Looking for the Right Word: A Guide to the Corpus of Contemporary American English (COCA) (Duke): This handout provides an introduction and guide to using the COCA; the handout links to explanatory video clips on YouTube.
 The COCA is particularly useful for students learning the academic terminology of a new discipline and for non-native students.